Camino Community Tips are about Etiquette and Culture

 Though HYOH (Hike Your Own Hike) is widely mentioned as a good rule for Camino hikers, very few people by my observation think that means anything goes.
 Most people seem to, at least attempt to, be polite and considerate of the people around them on the trail, in the albergues, in restaurants, and in marketplaces.

-This article, therefore, is for those who are uncertain about some of the customs and behaviors commonly seen as they walk the Camino routes—and would like to follow those customs while in countries and situations that are unfamiliar.
+This article on camino community tips, therefore, is for those who are uncertain about some of the customs and behaviors commonly seen as they walk the Camino routes—and would like to follow those customs while in countries and situations that are unfamiliar.

 In France in particular, but also often in Spain, you should not touch the produce at fruit stands and farmers’ markets.
 Here in the U.S., we are used to poking and examining our produce before we put it in a bag, but in some countries, this is a “no no.” Instead there, the vendor selects and handles it for you (an exception might be if there are plastic bags out front on the display for you to use).